310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Chiaki grin2 %}
 Nope!
 I think it’s only you who’d do something as cruel as that to me, Takamine!

-I’ll have you know, it’s a burden on me to always have to relay my messages to other people like Kanata whenever I want to contact you!
+I’ll have you know, it’s a burden to always ask for a mediator like Kanata to relay my messages whenever I want to contact you!
 {% endbubble %}

 {% bubble Midori idle %}